-215. Plaintiffs assert all applicable statutory and common law rights and theories related to the tolling or extension of any applicable statute of limitations, including equitable tolling, delayed discovery, discovery rule, and/or fraudulent concealment.

-216. The discovery rule applies to toll the running of the statute of limitations until Plaintiffs knew, or through the exercise of reasonable care and diligence should have known, of facts that Plaintiffs had been injured, the cause of the injury, and the tortious nature of the wrongdoing that caused the injury.

-217. The nature of Plaintiffs' injuries, damages, or their causal relationship to Defendants' conduct was not discovered, and through reasonable care and due diligence could not have been discovered until a date within the applicable statute of limitations for filing Plaintiffs'
+- 184. Plaintiffs assert all applicable statutory and common law rights and theories related to the tolling or extension of any applicable statute of limitations, including equitable tolling, delayed discovery, discovery rule, and/or fraudulent concealment. - 185.
+The discovery rule applies to toll the running of the statute of limitations until Plaintiffs knew, or through the exercise of reasonable care and diligence should have known, of facts that Plaintiffs had been injured, the cause of the injury, and the tortious nature of the wrongdoing that caused the injury. - 186.
+The nature of Plaintiffs' injuries, damages, or their causal relationship to not have been discovered until a date within the applicable statute of limitations for filing Plaintiffs' claims.

-claims.